johnsonsfree/CECS-327-Assignment-8/README.md

 -Establish a connection between client and server file.
 -Enter one of the valid queries, and once the query is sent there will be a response back.
 -Once you get the response, you can type "exit" to exit.

+#Server File
+The server file is the most important file because here is where we have our connection established with our client file and also our metadata.
+It should be able to understand and reply back to a valid query, and if it is not valid, then a error response must show.
+We also implemented an "exit" system.
+Conversions will be shown here for the unit of measurements for our device sensors.